wodowiesel/LCRDT-Tester/README.md

-#LCRD-Tester
+# LCRD-Tester

-The Tester is a Tool for identification ofthe part and its values!
+The Tester is a tool for identification of the component and its values!

 ![PCB](/docs/electronic-component-tester-nano.png/)